PavanJakhu/Tail-of-Tabby/README.md

 Tail of Tabby
 =============
-A, Actionscript 3 in Flash, top-down RPG where the Tabby, the cat, fights off tens of enemies in order to defeat the Hound Empire.
+An, Actionscript 3 in Flash, top-down RPG where the Tabby, the cat, fights off tens of enemies in order to defeat the Hound Empire.

 STATUS: Incomplete, on permanent hiatus.